 How to Use It: Use coconut oil in high-heat cooking, as a moisturizer and in other beauty care products, as a natural lubricant, in elixirs and baked goods, and in your hair.
 More inspiration for how to use coconut oil is right here.

 Ginger is another fantastic anti-inflammatory herb.
 It supports digestion, reduces nausea, alleviates pain from a sore throat, reduces cold symptoms, and stimulates the part of the immune system that produces anti-bodies, thereby amping up your body’s natural defences to foreign invaders.

 How to Use It: Take a ginger bath for aches and pains, mix powdered ginger with some water and apply to your temples for a headache, drink ginger tea, use ginger in juices and tonics, incorporate it into baked goodies.
 You can also purchase ginger supplements.

 Garlic + Onions

-Garlic is fantastic for banishing symptoms of colds and flus, for boosting the immune system, and supporting cardiovascular health.
-Onions contain quercetin, a phytonutrient that keeps seasonal allergies at bay, as well as the immune-boosting Vitamin C and chromium, which helps to balance blood sugar.
+Garlic is fantastic for banishing symptoms of colds and flus, for supporting the immune system, and supporting cardiovascular health.
+Onions contain quercetin, a phytonutrient that keeps seasonal allergies at bay, as well as the immune-supportive Vitamin C and chromium, which helps to balance blood sugar.
 Both garlic and onions are very anti-inflammatory.